aburra16/waiting-for-satoshi/script.md

                          GIOVANNI
 Is it, Max?
 Or did Martin simply learn to swim while we’ve been sitting here, waiting for a boat?

-                         GIOVANNI
+	    (beat)
-Enough about flotation devices.
+Anyway, enough about flotation devices.
 If I dwell on Martin any longer, I’ll start appraising this bench for scrap value.
 Tell me, worldly wanderer, what have you learned about the meaning of life in the year gone by?